magda6ix/my_linux_notes/src/basic_commands.md

 mkdir path/to/dir1/dir2/your_new_dir
 ```
 >NOTE:
-> the second case will not work if one of the interminient directories doesn't exist (for example "dir1" or "dir2").
-In that case, all you need to do is to add the *-p* argument to your command.:
+> the second case will not work if one of the interminient directories doesn't exist (for example `dir1` or `dir2`).
+In that case, all you need to do is to add the `-p` argument to your command.:
 >```bash
 >mkdir -p path/to/dir1/dir2/your_new_dir
 >```